rehasan/task-manager/README.md

 - PUT     `api/task-groups/:id/tasks/:taskId`   add a task to a task group
 - DELETE  `api/task-groups/:id/tasks/:taskId`   remove a task from a task group

-Additionally, import [postman collect with it's env](./.postman) to explore the API endpoints.
+Additionally, import [postman collection with it's env](./.postman) to explore the API endpoints.
+Please remeber to select `task-manager.postman_collection.json` env variable while executing the API endpoints file from Postman.